Vortron-rd/sdl3-template/README.md

-# c-template
-A template for my C programs.
+# A template for SDL3 programs

-I was heavily inspired by https://suckless.org 's style in making Makefiles.
+Based off of my earlier C template, this template has increased functionality for sdl3